MCALESTER, Okla. – An Oklahoma inmate was just minutes away from death when Gov. Mary Fallin stepped in to bring his execution to a halt.

 In fact, witnesses say it was a simple mix-up with the drugs.

 Sister Helen Prejean told NewsChannel 4 that the department simply got the wrong drug.

-Instead of getting potassium chloride, Prejean says that someone accidentally got potassium acetate."They messed it up.
-They got the wrong drugs," Sister Helen Prejean told NewsChannel 4.
+Instead of getting potassium chloride, Prejean says that someone accidentally got potassium acetate.

 "It's a food preservative.
 It also happens to be a Richard Glossip preservative because he's not dead.
 They messed it up.
 They got the wrong drugs," Sister Helen Prejean told NewsChannel 4 outside the prison in McAlester.
 "He's had these three close calls with death and he's still alive."

 Glossip's attorney says that his client is just as confused as anyone.

 "This process is just really wearing him down.
 It's truly a very difficult thing for him to take," said Don Knight, Glossip's attorney.

 When asked about the potassium acetate, Knight said, "It looks like a mix-up.
 I mean, I don't know how these things happen.
 I don't know how people can mix this up but, you know, we're gonna find out and take it from there."

 The Oklahoma Attorney General's office released a statement regarding the stay of execution, admitting that there was an issue with the drugs.